Mobile Wrongful Death Attorney

 In Alabama, the following parties may be eligible to file a wrongful death claim:

-- Parents: If the departed has no surviving spouse or children, the parents could have the right to file a wrongful death claim.
+- Parents: If no spouse or children survive the deceased, the parents may have the right to file.

 What Damages Could Be Recovered in a Wrongful Death Claim?